• Other • Tour Guide/Interpretation • Visitor Information • Science • General Assistance

 Photo Courtesy of NPS

 Great Sand Dunes National Park and Preserve, Colorado, has one of the few remaining magnitude 8 dark skies in the country.
 The park has been a focus of stargazing for decades and is becoming well known to park visitors for its nighttime scenery.
 The program has steadily expanded and is now a robust and professional effort made possible by park rangers, astronomy clubs, and skilled volunteers.
 Additionally, the park actively manages and promotes dark skies through light pollution education.

-Primary tasks include preparing for and giving evening stargazing events 2-3 times a month, solar viewing 3-4 times a month, help carefore and maintain the park's solar scope, telescopes, and other astronomy related equipmentand, and assisting with astronomy program logistics.
+Primary tasks include preparing for and giving evening stargazing events 1 or more times a month, solar viewing 1 or more times a month, help carefore and maintain the park's solar scope, telescopes, and other astronomy related equipmentand, and assisting with astronomy program logistics.
 Other tasks include staffing the information desk in the visitor center, roving the park and making informal visitor contacts, short presentations to the public, and miscellaneous duties to support the interpretation division and park activities.
 Presenting formal evening programs may be an option.